zhidanwang19910111/jquery-animate-extend/README.md

-#jquery-animate-extend
+# jquery-animate-extend

-##jquery only have two animate style -- 'linear' && 'swing'
+## jquery only have two animate style -- 'linear' && 'swing'

-## basic tween.js to add more animate style
+## basic tween.js and jquery.js to add more animate style